CieranAlmond/octo/README.md

  -Do we have an asset list of SaaS solutions we use?
  -What data are we sharing with these SaaS tools?
 How is the data being shared?
 What type of data is it?
 What are the volumes

+Identifying a lot of these problems would likely involve speaking to SME’s in respective business areas, so sit-down sessions asking “can you walk me through how you do x?” , or “how do you do y?”.
+If possible I would lean on any documentation, policies or procedures to help answer these questions.

+<h1><span style="color:#D6336C;">Making some assumptions about what you might expect to find, what are the most important controls you would look to implement?
+?</span></h1>